This article explains the process for preparing the sterilization validation and shelf-life section of a 510k submission.

 Non-traditional sterilization methods are becoming more popular for products that are sensitive to degradation caused by high temperature, or exposure to radiation or ethylene oxide.
 However, the FDA has identified non-traditional sterilization processes as being a priority for inspection.
 Therefore, after your product receives 510k clearance, you can expect an FDA inspection sooner than products that use traditional sterilization methods (i.e., 6-12 months instead of 12-24 months).

-Novel, Non-Traditional Sterilization
+The novel, Non-Traditional Sterilization

 The image below shows where the INCB is located within the hierarchy of the FDA’s organization.